 The Board of Directors oversees all of the Company's business, property and affairs.
 The Chairman of the Board and the executive officers keep the members of the Board informed of the Company's business through discussions at Board meetings and by providing them reports and other materials.
-During 2021, the Company's Board of Directors held ten regular meetings.
-Each of the directors attended at least 75% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.
+During 2023, the Company's Board of Directors held fourteen regular meetings.
+Each of the directors attended 93% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.

-Meetings of the Advisory Boards / Regional Board
+Meetings of the Regional Board

 The Board of Directors utilizes regional boards in communities currently served by the Bank.
-The regional boards are composed of well-respected people from the community, the office manager or market executive, and a member of the Board of Directors (who serves as a non-voting member of the regional board).
+The regional boards are composed of well-respected people from the community, the regional executive, and regional or division presidents, and a member of the Board of Directors (who serves as a non-voting member of the regional board).
 The Board member serves as a communication link to share, with the regional board, the appropriate information occurring at Board of Directors' meetings, as well as communicating to the Board of Directors regional board issues and suggestions.
 Regional boards meet every other month.
 A fee of \$225 is paid for attendance at the regional board meetings.
-A fee of \$750 is paid in Company stock for attendance at the Delaware regional board meetings.